-Leading up to next week's Diversity and Inclusion Summit, we sat down with keynote speaker Christopher Bell, a CU Boulder alumnus, University of Colorado Colorado Springs professor and Pixar consultant.
+Leading up to next week's Diversity and Inclusion Summit, we sat down with keynote speaker Christopher Bell, a University of Colorado Colorado Springs professor and Pixar consultant.
+In 2009, Bell received his doctoral degree from what is now CU Boulder's College of Media, Communication and Information.
 Catch his talk at 9 a.m.
 Tuesday, Nov.
 12, in the UMC Glenn Miller Ballroom.

 What is the title of your keynote address at the summit, and what do you hope the audience learns from your talk?

 “Media messaging: Intent vs. Impact”—I guess I’m hoping that the audience learns the link between media consumption and the way we treat people in our everyday lives.

 Depending on which study you read, the United States of America is anywhere from 85% to over 90% functionally media illiterate.
 As a people, we are socially conditioned to be blind, passive consumers of media, and that makes us very susceptible to manipulation.
 Most of our world view is developed through our media consumption, so much of how we treat other people has everything to do with what we put in the holes in our heads.
 I want to talk about that.

 You presented the TEDx talk “Bring on the Female Superheroes” in 2015.
 Can you discuss the premise of that talk?